tlswg/tls13-spec/draft-ietf-tls-tls13.md

 In addition, this document defines a new registry to be maintained by IANA.

-- TLS ConfigurationExtensionType Registry: The registry [shall be/ has been] initially populated with the values described in
-  {{server-configuration}}.
-Values with the first byte in the range 0-254 (decimal) are assigned via Specification Required {{RFC2434}}.
+- TLS ConfigurationExtensionType Registry: Values with the first byte in the range 0-254 (decimal) are assigned via Specification Required {{RFC2434}}.
   Values with the first byte 255 (decimal) are reserved for Private Use {{RFC2434}}.
+This registry SHALL have a "Recommended" column.
+  The registry [shall be/ has been] initially populated with the values described in
+  {{server-configuration}}, with all values marked with "Recommended" valut "Yes".
 --- back